towfiqueHaider/Mouse_Controlled_Laser_Turret/README.md

 <h4> 2 degrees of freedom, mouse controlled, laser pointer. </h4>

 Arduino code is used to control the Arduino board, and a python script is used to take input from mouse movement.
-I used chatgpt to make the code a bit clear.

 <h1>Components Required:</h1>
 Arduino board,